X-Immersion/Diagen_Unity_Beta/README.md

 - **Unity version:** 2021.3.38f1 or later
 - **Dependencies:** [JSON .NET for Unity](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347) (available on the Unity Asset Store)

+## 🛠️ Using the Diagen Editor

+To open the custom editor interface:
+**Window → Diagen Editor**

+Add your API Key in the corresponding section : Without your API key, this project will not work.
+Contact us at contact@xandimmersion.com if you have lost your API Key.

 ## 📦 Project Structure

 - **Plugin folder:**